-Prerequisite: S/A 201 and junior status
+Prerequisite: SA 201 and junior status

-- SOC 415 CLASSICAL SOCIOLOGICAL THEORY.
-(3).
+- SOC 415 CLASSICAL SOCIOLOGICAL THEORY (3).
 Survey of major sociological theorists.
 This course examines the history of social thought, and the emergence and development of sociology as a mode of inquiry for social sciences.
 This course will compare and contrast major classical theories and focus on the early processes of theory construction.
-The course will explore classical and contemporary social theorists and examine their contributions to the discipline and the study of society. - SOC 453 CONTEMPORARY SOCIOLOGICAL THEORY.
-(3, Spring).
+The course will explore classical and contemporary social theorists and examine their contributions to the discipline and the study of society. - SOC 453 CONTEMPORARY SOCIOLOGICAL THEORY (3, sp).
 Survey of 20th century developments in social theory, world systems theory, feminist standpoint theories and critical theory.
 The course will examine European and American theorists, as well as recent developments in sociological theory construction.

-- SOC 454 SEMINAR IN SOCIOLOGY.
-(3, Fall).
+- SOC 454 SEMINAR IN SOCIOLOGY (3, fa).
 This is a capstone course that reviews the basic theoretical paradigms, theorists, and practices used in sociology.
 This course will also provide professional development and career information for future sociological employment.
 Students who take this class will conduct in-depth analysis of major social issues and they will be challenged to apply sociological theories to current issues in our society.
 Prerequisite: Junior and senior sociology majors only.
-This is a writing intensive course. - SOC 490-492 DIRECTED STUDY.
-(1-3).
+This is a writing intensive course. - SOC 490- DIRECTED STUDY (1-3).
 Independent research.
 Prerequisite: Consent of instructor required.
 This course can be taken for 1 to 3 hours credit.
-See instructor for specific course information. - SOC 495-498 SPECIAL SUBJECTS.
-(1-3).
+See instructor for specific course information. - SOC 495- SPECIAL SUBJECTS (1-3).
 Special topics courses will cover a variety of diverse or unique topics.
-This course may be taken multiple times for credit as the topic changes and can count as an upper division sociology elective. - SOC 499 INTERNSHIP.
-(3, Spring).
+This course may be taken multiple times for credit as the topic changes and can count as an upper division sociology elective. - SOC 499 INTERNSHIP (3, sp).
 Opportunity to gain work experience in community agencies and private businesses.
 Students will complete a 10-13 week internship under the supervision of sociology/anthropology faculty.
-Consent of instructor required. - SS 451 DATA COLLECTION METHODS.
-(3, Fall).
+Consent of instructor required. - SS 451 DATA COLLECTION METHODS (3, fa).
 This course introduces students to the research process (design, methodology), and other techniques of data collection.
 In this class, students learn coding, survey creation and focus on qualitative and quantitative data collection methods.
-Prerequisite: 9 hours of Social Science. - DATA ANALYSIS METHODS.
-(3, Odd Spring).
+Prerequisite: 9 hours of Social Science. - SS 452 DATA ANALYSIS METHODS (3, sp odd).
 This course focuses on the organization and analysis of data using statistical techniques such as measures of central tendencies; t-test, and regression analysis.
-Upon completion of this course, students will have gained proficiencies in various data analysis software programs, including SPSS, the most widely used statistical software program in the social sciences.
-Students will be able to access and manage data sets for analysis and integrate data output into presentations and reports.
 Prerequisite: 9 hours of Social Science; MAT 117.